Ledbury Poetry Critics

 The expanded network of critics participated in the scheme via a series of free public panel events, workshops and masterclasses.
 These have been hosted by Ledbury Poetry Critics partner organisations: the London Review of Books, the Royal Society of Literature, the Scottish BAME Writers Network, the Forward Arts Foundation, Spread the Word, Poetry Ireland and Literature Wales.

-In 2023 the Ledbury Poetry Critics programme received funding from The Hawthornden Foundation which enabled the first Guest Curator at Ledbury Poetry Festival, Stephanie Sy-Quia and enabled Ledbury Poetry Critics to Chair events throughout the ten day Festival alongside some new commissions.
+In 2023 and 2024 the Ledbury Poetry Critics programme received funding from The Hawthornden Foundation which enabled the first Guest Curator at Ledbury Poetry Festival, Stephanie Sy-Quia and enabled Ledbury Poetry Critics to Chair events throughout the ten day Festival alongside some new commissions.

 The funding from the Hawthornden Foundation in 2023 enabled Ledbury Poetry Critic Stephanie Sy-Quia to work as the first Guest Curator at Ledbury Poetry Festival.
 Stephanie won the 2022 Forward Prize for Best First Collection with Amnion (Granta).
 Director Chloe Garner said ‘By changing the gatekeepers, Ledbury Poetry Festival looks to build diverse future audiences and a rich and thriving poetry scene.
 Stephanie’s events were characterised by their intriguing, provocative and thoughtful themes.’